w5xd/NyeVikingPowerMonitor/README.md

 </p>
 <p>Disassembly hint.</p><p>The box splits into a clam shell by removing the four screws from the right hand side,
 the four screws from the left hand side, and the outer-most four screws from the back panel.
-Do NOT remove the front panel nor the bottom panel screws.</p>
+Do NOT remove the front panel screws nor the bottom panel screws.</p>
 <h2>Power</h2>
 I disconnected the old Ni-Cd battery back and require external 12VDC in the new design.
 A subsequent project could restore battery power but likely would require a physical modification to the UNO board to remove